tsoteen89/cochlearProject/Documents/WebHook.md

 - On the server, we create a new repository to mirror the local one.
 - Goto your home directory on aii-hermes.
 I created a folder in `/home/griffin/` called `aii-hermis.git`
-- So create the folder (name is actually irrelevant) and open it, then create an empty git repo:
+- So create that folder and open it, then create an empty git repo:

 ```bash
 $ cd /home/griffin